 - French international politics since 1919

 I am currently working on the causes and consequences of the collapse of French and British colonial empires in Africa and Asia.
-I am especially interested in patterns of decolonization and the incidence or avoidance of colonial conflict after 1918.
-The most recent outcome of this work is Fight or Flight: Britain, France and their Roads from Empire, a book published with Oxford University Press in 2014 (http://ukcatalogue.oup.com/product/9780199698271.do).
+I am especially interested in patterns of decolonization and the nature and extent of political violence during contested decolonisation.
+One outcome of this work is Fight or Flight: Britain, France and their Roads from Empire, a book published with Oxford University Press in 2014 (http://ukcatalogue.oup.com/product/9780199698271.do).

 My research has also focused on contested access to colonial economic resources and forms of state violence within colonial societies, notably in North Africa.
-Working with a Leverhulme Trust Research Fellowship between 2009-12, I recently completed a three-year project on 'Political Economies of Empire Violence and Police Repression'.
-The work centres on comparing the nature and scale of police intervention during colonial labour disputes, urban protests, and anti-colonial violence in the Depression era of the 1920s and 1930s.
+Working with a Leverhulme Trust Research Fellowship between 2009-12, I completed a three-year project on 'Political Economies of Empire Violence and Police Repression'.
+The work centred on comparing the nature and scale of police intervention during colonial labour disputes, urban protests, and anti-colonial violence in the Depression era of the 1920s and 1930s.
 Ranging from North Africa to French Vietnam, a central proposition of this research is that policing of the colonial workplace remained a more significant priority for security forces than repression of anti-colonial nationalism.
 The resulting book, Violence and Colonial Order: Police, Workers and Protest in the European Colonial Empires, 1918-40, was published by Cambridge University Press in 2012. (http://www.cambridge.org/9780521768412)

-Since September 2012 I have been working with my colleague Professor Richard Toye on a further Leverhulme Trust research project on 'The Rhetoric of Empire: Managing Imperial Conflict between Britain and France'.
-Conducted over three years and hosted by Exeter's Centre for the Study of War, State and Society, the aims of the project research are:
+From 2012 I have been working with my colleague Professor Richard Toye on a further Leverhulme Trust research project on 'The Rhetoric of Empire: Managing Imperial Conflict between Britain and France'.
+Hosted by Exeter's Centre for the Study of War, State and Society, the aims of the project research are: